<selectRandomNumbers/>

 Example: Default <selectRandomNumbers/>

-Without any attributes specified, the default selection type
+Without any attributes specified, the default selection type is uniform, and the default interval is .

 Select a new page variant from the pulldown menu at the top of the editor to see different variants of the document.